GroupHQ/group-sync/README.md

 For more information on how to write these tests, see the associated READEME of that repository.

 When any pull request is opened, a request is sent to the [GroupHQ Continuous Testing Proxy Server](https://github.com/GroupHQ/grouphq-continuous-testing-proxy-server) to run the test suite against the pull request.
-The length of a test run is expected to vary over time, but expect it to take no more than an hour (at the time of writing, it takes about 20 minutes).
+The length of a test run is expected to vary over time, but it's currently pretty quick at just under 10 minutes for around ~200 tests.
 Once the test run is complete, the results will be posted to the pull request, including a link to the test results to review if needed.